shanmaomaoymmm/hiwara/README.md

 1. Android phone device information point 5 under the version number to open developer mode, open via USB debugging (Xiaomi phones need to insert SIM card while open via USB installation), connect the data cable to the computer;
 2. Use HBuilderX to open this project
-3. open `src/manifest.json`, in the basic configuration->uni-app application ID (AppID) click on the right to reacquire, this operation may require registration of a dcloud account;
+3. Open `src/manifest.json`, in the basic configuration->uni-app application ID (AppID) click on the right to reacquire, this operation may require registration of a dcloud account;
-4. top bar menu Run->Run to phone or emulator->Run to Android App dock;
+4. Top bar menu Run->Run to phone or emulator->Run to Android App dock;
-5. check all debugging through this computer on the phone, pop-up permissions all allowed.
+5. Check all debugging through this computer on the phone, pop-up permissions all allowed.

 ## 📟 Other platforms running method refer to uniapp official documentation